Got Some Teeth

 "Got Some Teeth" is the first single from American rapper Obie Trice's 2003 debut solo studio album, Cheers.
 The song was used as the theme song for the character "Compton-Ass Terry" in the TV show Viva la Bam on MTV.
 "Got Some Teeth" peaked at number 54 on the Billboard Hot 100.
-Outside of the United States, "Got Some Teeth" peaked within the top ten of the charts in Belgium (Flanders), Denmark, Ireland, New Zealand, and United Kingdom.
+Outside of the United States, "Got Some Teeth" peaked within the top ten of the charts in Belgium (Flanders), Denmark, Ireland, New Zealand, and the United Kingdom.

 Background

 The song details Obie's various encounters with women in a bar.
 In the first verse he meets "Veronica", and invites her to Cheers and then offers her sex and various acts outside of the bar.
 In the second verse, Trice is enticed to approach "Karen", but doesn't due to her having a venereal disease and many children with various men.
 She still confronts him for a one-night stand because she doesn't want to go home to another night of masturbation, Trice agrees saying that he wouldn't want to head home with a woman who has implants.
 He leaves the bar to find a group of women making fun of him until he opens fire on them via a gun he had hidden in the trunk of his car.
 In the last verse the bar is filled with obese women and Trice feels out of place because he has a "big-girl disorder".
 He leaves to find another bar with thinner women and exclaims "Lean Cuisine wouldn't hurt much".
 The chorus details Trice's hopes of waking up after a one-night stand to a woman without fake teeth, portrayed in the video as dentures.